Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/03-Class-Project.md

 - "To describe the expectations for having your own dataset in this class"
 keypoints:
 - "You must have your own dataset to use in this class."
+- "It is best if it is related to your graduate research."
 ---

 ### Description of Project